 Generally, expect some of the same initial steps performed during your IUD insertion, such as determining the position of the uterus.
 Once the IUD strings are located, a qualified professional will remove the IUD by using forceps or clamps to securely grasp the strings and slowly pull out the IUD at a certain angle.
 The flexible arms of the IUD will fold up as the IUD slides through the opening of the cervix.

 IUD removal is usually a routine and uncomplicated procedure.
 In some cases, though, your doctor may not be able to locate the strings.
-If this occurs, it is most likely due to the fact that the strings have slipped up into the cervical canal which can occur if they were cut too short (either at insertion or at the request of a woman because her partner was able to feel them during intercourse).
+If this occurs, it is most likely due to the fact that the strings have slipped up into the cervical canal which can occur if they were cut too short (either at insertion or at the request of a woman because her partner was able to feel them during intercourse), however this is can happen even if the strings are cut to the recommended length.

 Your doctor may try to locate the strings and gently pull them out of your cervix with narrow forceps/tweezers or cotton-tipped swabs.
 Once the strings are located, then the IUD removal will proceed as described above.